hydrastro/sadbot/README.md

 - [ ] Flush completed TODOs (lol)
 - [ ] VC Radio
 - [ ] Group admin settings: enabled modules etc.
-- [ ] Add new tables: for images, for edits and for usernames
 - [ ] Add user-requested assets to the commands
 - [ ] Sympy plots: return the bytearray instead of writing it into a file